A Comprehensive Study on Large Language Models for Mutation Testing: Discussion

 \subsubsection{Experiment Setup of the Context Length}

-To compare the similarity to real defects, we deliberately select the context around the bug locations for generating mutations for all the approaches.
-To check the impact of context selection on performance, we conduct experiments on 60 bugs from Defects4J, comparing how different context lengths affect performance.
+To compare the similarity to real defects, we deliberately select the context around the bug locations for generating mutants for all the approaches.
 In our previous experiments, the context length is set to three lines around the bug location, so we conduct experiments to compare the effects of two-line and one-line contexts, as shown in \tabref{context-lengths}.
-To measure their similarity in performance, we use the Spearman coefficient and Pearson correlation, as shown in \tabref{context-similarity}.
-We can see that their mutual similarity exceeds 0.95, which is above the typical threshold of 0.85~\cite{siami2008sufficient,motwani2023better,kaufman2022prioritizing}, and the $p$-values are all below 0.05.
+Similarly, the middle part of \tabref{context-similarity} shows the performance similarity among different contexts.
+We can see that their mutual similarity exceeds 0.95, and the $p$-values are all below 0.05.
 Different context lengths perform similarly, thus validating the setup of our experiment.